"Nothing teaches character better than generosity."

 The Cando Area Food Pantry serves over 100 people through nearly 50 families annually, and is able to provide a wider variety of food because of the purchase of a freezer for the facility.
 A new sign was purchased with a grant in 2010 which more easily identifies the location of their facility in the community.
 A highly successful match grant campaign was held over the Christmas holidays in 2011 which assisted in provision of supplies for the facility.
 In 2013, 2014, 2015, 2016 and 2017, grants were awarded which provided partial support for the BackPack Program.
 In 2018 and 2019, grants were awarded which enabled food purchases to help stock the shelves at the food pantry.

-Cando Baseball Association has been awarded grants for operational expenses, maintenance costs, a youth baseball program, a match grant to the recent MN Twins grant, and a 2017 grant to provide partial funding for the completion of the north side ball diamond fencing, affording nearly 100 area youth an opportunity to enjoy the sport of baseball in a safe environment.
+Cando Baseball Association has been awarded grants for operational expenses, maintenance costs, a youth baseball program, a match grant to the MN Twins grant, and a 2017 grant to provide partial funding for the completion of the north side ball diamond fencing, affording nearly 100 area youth an opportunity to enjoy the sport of baseball in a safe environment.
+The 2018 grant award helped with the purchase of baseball equipment and protective gear, and in 2019, a grant award continued renovation on the outfield of the Cando Baseball Field.

 Can-Do Senior Citizens, Inc. was awarded a match grant to be used for partial funding of the Can-Do Senior Citizens, Inc.'s new mini-bus project for the Cando Public Transit.
 The new 14-passenger ADA accessible mini-bus replaced the existing 2002 mini-bus due to age and mileage.
 The new vehicle enables safe, reliable transit for residents in the Towner County area.